gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 _Risk_:

-- is the possibility that human actions or events lead to consequences that have an impact on what humans value
+- The possibility that human actions or events lead to consequences that have an impact on what humans value

 Many processes regard risk: